 What does it mean when a succulent is crested?

-The Crested cactus is the mutation happening in the plant due to the injury to the apical meristem.
-Steam begins to divide outwards.
-Usually, cactus steam is produced in a circular pattern, and however, in the crested cactus, the mutation makes the plant grow in the entirely new fan-shaped crest.
+The Crested cactus is the mutation happening in the plant due to the injury to the apical meristem. when this happens stem begins to divide outwards.
+Usually, the cactus stem is produced in a circular pattern, however, in the crested cactus, the mutation makes the plant grow in an entirely new fan-shaped crest.

 How do you propagate crested succulents?

 You can follow the normal stem sitting method to propagate a crested succulent.
 But that does not mean you will get a crested plant after propagation.
 You might get a normal version of the crested plant after propergation.
 But do not worry, you can make your own crested succulent with your normal plant.

 Growing the Crested succulents plant is very easy and doesn’t require much effort to turn them into the crested form.
 Most of the succulents as efficient, and they require less water and maintenance.

 Once you plant the succulents in the soil, they keep growing as the regular plant.
 Succulents naturally grow in the outdoor soil where the temperature is mild, and the climate is mostly hot.
 Such condition is excellent for the plant to grow where the irrigation is minimal.
 You can even grow these plants easily indoors in pots with a proper draining system.
 The plant thrives naturally and spread in the pots as time passes.

 1) Take out some leaves:

 Take out some of the leaves gently from the succulent plant.
 Twist them or remove the entire leaf without tearing them.
 If you are working with the plants like Christman Cactus, use scissors to avoid the sharp edges.
 Cut the individual leave and keep them aside.
 If you are beheading, gently cut the steam about an inch.
 Cut from the lower leaves of the plant head.